 I’m sure that everyone reading this wants to improve themselves or their lives in some way.
 Yet, when someone approaches us with feedback or constructive criticism, we sometimes have a tendency to take it personally and ignore the advice given, or even bite back at the person giving it.

 If you’re the kind of person that can take feedback constructively, then you could go really far in whatever it is you aspire to.
 You can take any feedback on board in an attempt to better yourselves.
-If you’re not, then it’s time to change this.
-Read on for advice on how to take feedback.
+If you’re not, then it’s time to change that.

 Think before you react

 When we respond badly to feedback, it’s normally because we act before we think.
-Then maybe we regret what we said or did when thinking about it later.
+Then, we often regret what we said or did when thinking about it later.
 We go into defensive mode and our emotional brain completely takes over the rational side.
 When you receive feedback, take a few moments to process it before reacting.

 If it’s face-to-face feedback, then this may only be a couple of seconds, but that gives you time to control your knee-jerk reaction.
 If you’re reading feedback over email, for example, then you can take longer to process the information and formulate a considered response.